-- A Request for Qualifications may be issued for professional services and where federal or state law requires or allows the use of a qualifications-based selection process. - 2.
+- 1. A Request for Qualifications may be issued for services and where federal or state law requires or allows the use of a qualifications-based selection process. - 2.
 Each RFQ must be publicly issued and advertised in the same manner as an IFB. - 3.
 Each RFQ must state: - a.
-A clear and accurate description of the work to be performed; involved;

-- b.
-Whether discussions, interviews, presentations or any combination thereof, may be held with the most-qualified firms; - c. identify all requirements which the offeror must fulfill in order to be considered under the solicitation; - d.
+A clear and accurate description of the work to be performed; involved; - b.
+Whether discussions, interviews, presentations or any combination thereof, may be held with the most-qualified firms; - c. identify all requirements which the Offeror must fulfill in order to be considered under the solicitation; - d.
 The criteria on which an award will be based and the points that may be awarded for each criterion. - 4.
-The contract or purchase shall be awarded based upon the criteria outlined in the RFQ and in accordance with applicable federal and state laws.
+The contract or purchase shall be awarded, subject to negotiation of fair and reasonable compensation, based upon the criteria outlined in the RFQ and in accordance with applicable federal and state laws.
 The following criteria may be considered: - a.
-The ability, capacity, and experience of the proposer, its employees, and subcontractors to perform the contract; - b.
-The proposer's capacity to perform the contract promptly and within the time specified, without delay or disruption; - c.
-The proposer's quality of performance on previous contracts with PMGAA or with its members; - d.
-The proposer's financial, technical, and other resources to perform the contract; - e.
-The quality and adaptability of the proposer's materials, supplies, or services to the particular use required; - f.
-The number and scope of conditions attached to the proposer's offer, and the offer's conformance to all material aspects of the RFQ. - g.
+The ability, capacity, and experience of the Offeror, its employees, and subcontractors to perform the contract; - b.
+The Offeror's capacity to perform the contract promptly and within the time specified, without delay or disruption; - c.
+The Offeror's quality of performance on previous contracts with PMGAA or with its members; - d.
+The Offeror's financial, technical, and other resources to perform the contract; - e.
+The quality and adaptability of the Offeror's goods or services to the particular use required;

+- f.
+The number and scope of conditions attached to the Offeror's offer, and the offeror's conformance to all material aspects of the RFQ. - g.
 Concurrence of the Executive Team of the basis for the award recommendation.